 Growing Community with Aquaponics

-This innovative Community Supported Agriculture program is the first phase of developing the ACRES Project, and will provide horticultural therapy, employment, and community integration for adults with autism and intellectual disabilities.
+Our innovative Community Supported Agriculture program will provide horticultural therapy, employment, and community integration for adults with autism and intellectual disabilities.

 What is Aquaponics?

-Aquaponics is a highly efficient method of farming with the unique ability to grow both fish and vegetables in tandem.
+Aquaponics is a highly efficient method of indoor farming with the unique ability to grow both fish and vegetables in tandem.
 Fish grow in tanks in a closed-loop ecosystem.
-The effluent produced by the fish fertilizes the plants, which in turn cleanse the water for the fish.
-Aquaponics uses 90% less water than conventional farming while producing five to twenty times the yield.
-It reduces time to harvest by one-third, and produces a steady supply of fresh, organic fish and produce year-round.
+The waste produced by the fish fertilizes the plants, which in turn cleanse the water for the fish.

 Adults with autism often have difficulty finding, keeping, and achieving success on the job.
 Impairments in social skills and organizational abilities leave many of these adults without employment, or working at jobs they cannot sustain.
-Our aquaponics program will provide these adults with an employment opportunity that fits.
+Our aquaponics program provides some of these adults with an employment opportunity that fits.